Hurricane Harvey Shows the Dangers of Neglecting Toxic Sites

-Texas Campaign for the Environment has been heartbroken by Hurricane Harvey’s devastation on our neighbors and supporters in Houston and across the Texas Coast.
-The good news: all TCE staff is safe and their homes are going to be okay.
-We are eager to get back to work organizing our communities on these important issues, especially as the region’s numerous toxic waste sites have been washed into area waterways and even homes.
+Texas Campaign for the Environment was heartbroken by Hurricane Harvey’s devastation on our neighbors and supporters in Houston and across the Texas Coast.
+The good news: all TCE is back to work organizing our communities on these important issues, especially as the region’s numerous toxic waste sites have been washed into area waterways and even homes.

 Tell Congress: Defend Common Sense Environmental Protections